When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Pete was taking a vacation of sorts.
 He didn’t do much more than some of his favorite things: buying junk food and beer, then spending most of his time watching TV, eating, drinking, and sleeping.
 He’d figured he’d have lots of time to plan what he needed to do next, which was how to find that little shit Jado.
 For now he needed a break and some relaxation.

-Back in the San Bruno Police Department Officer Chris Baxter received a report that Pete’s Cadillac Escalade SUV had been registered to a new owner, Judith Holmes, in Palm Springs, California on Friday, October 16, 2015.
+Back at the San Bruno Police Department Officer Chris Baxter received a report that Pete’s Cadillac Escalade SUV had been registered to a new owner, Judith Holmes, in Palm Springs, California on Friday, October 16, 2015.
 He called the Palm Springs Police Department and spoke to Officer Laska Wayne.

 “This is Officer Chris Baxter with the San Bruno Police Department.
-We issued an APB for a Peter Medrano who was seen driving a Cadillac Escalade SUV with California license plate 2GAT123.
+We issued an APB for a Peter Medrano who was seen driving a black Cadillac Escalade SUV with California license plate 2GAT123.
 The vehicle was registered under his name and address here in San Bruno.
 He is charged with spousal battery, attempted murder, a felon carrying a concealed weapon, and other charges.
 He should be assumed to be armed and dangerous.